revbayes/revbayes.github.io/tutorials/chromo/index.md

 The basic ChromEvol model as described above can be extended in a number of useful ways that will be covered in further sections.
-In the next section, however, we’ll set up and run a simple ‘RevBayes‘ analysis using the ChromEvol model before moving on to the more complex models.
+In the next section, however, we'll set up and run a simple RevBayes analysis using the ChromEvol model before moving on to the more complex models.

 [fig:chromevol_simple]